Information-theoretic interpretation of quantum formalism: General systems

-In standard quantum information, the amount of information stored is a system is not that clear and even puzzling as quantum information is generally believed to be essentially different of Shannon information (see e.g., Ref.~\cite{caves2}).
-In the present model, there is no basic difference.
-For instance a pure state represents an information of exactly $N$ bits, meaning that a wave vector in an infinite dimensional Hilbert space would depict an infinite amount of information.
+\begin{theorem}[Information stored in the Bayesian theater] A Bayesian theater described a classical memory with a storage capacity of $N$ bits.
+The current information stored in the system is equal to $N-S(\rho_{\scriptscriptstyle \Lambda})$. \end{theorem} \emph{Proof.} From Theorem (\ref{fondamental}), a principal window is explicitly classical and depicts a conventional memory space with a storage capacity of $N$ bits.
+Accordingly, the information $N-S(\rho_{\scriptscriptstyle \Lambda})$ effectively stored in the memory is characterized by a genuine Shannon entropy which is simply the von Neumann entropy $S(\rho_{\scriptscriptstyle \Lambda})$ of the density operator. $\Box$ \paragraph{} In standard quantum information theory, the amount of information stored in a system is not that clear and even challenging, since quantum information is generally believed to be essentially different from strict Shannon information (see e.g., Ref.~\cite{caves2}).
+In the present model, there is no difference at all.
+For instance a pure state, with $S(\rho_{\scriptscriptstyle \Lambda})=0$, carries an information of exactly $N$ bits, meaning that a wave vector in an infinite dimensional Hilbert space would convey an infinite amount of information.